forged-circuit/digital-privacy/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing.
+Thank you for your interest in contributing to the Digital Privacy project.

-This project is structured and curated to maintain consistency, reliability, and real-world usability across different privacy levels and device types.
+This project is designed to provide simple, reliable digital protection systems for home and business users through structured protection packages.

+---

 ## 🏷️ Project Ownership

-This project is maintained by **Forged Circuit**.
+This project is maintained by Forged Circuit.

-All contributions must preserve attribution and may not remove or replace ownership references.
+All contributions must preserve attribution and respect the integrity of the system design.

-## 🧠 Philosophy
-- Blocklists should be **effective but not unnecessarily destructive**
-- Whitelists should **restore functionality without weakening privacy goals**
-- Each level builds intentionally on the previous level

 ---

-## ✅ What You Can Contribute

-### 1. Domain Additions
-- Tracking domains
-- Ad servers
-- Malware/phishing domains

-### 2. Whitelist Fixes
-- Broken services (streaming, banking, smart devices)
-- False positives

-### 3. Improvements
-- Performance optimizations
+## 🧠 Project Philosophy

+This system is built around one core idea:

+- Protection should be effective without breaking everyday use
+- Simplicity is more important than complexity
+- Each protection package builds on the previous one intentionally
-- Organization and structure
+- Stability and usability come before aggressive blocking
-- Documentation enhancements

 ---

+## 📦 What You Can Contribute

+### 1. Domain Improvements
+You may contribute:

+- New tracking or advertising domains
+- Malware or phishing sources
+- Legitimate services that should be evaluated for blocking

+---

+### 2. Whitelist Improvements
+You may contribute fixes for:

+- Services that stop working due to filtering
+- False positives affecting common apps or websites
+- Smart home or device compatibility issues

+---

+### 3. System Improvements
+You may also suggest improvements to:

+- Organization of lists
+- Performance and efficiency of updates
+- Documentation clarity
+- Package structure or usability

+---

 ## ❌ What Not to Submit

+To maintain system stability, please avoid:

-- Entire third-party lists without review
+- Large third-party lists without review
-- Duplicate domains
+- Duplicate or redundant entries
 - Overly aggressive blocking that breaks common services
-- Non-domain entries (IPs, regex, etc. unless discussed)
+- Non-domain entries unless explicitly required by the system design

 ---

-## 📂 File Structure Rules
+## 📂 Data Formatting Rules

+When contributing to list files:

-- Keep domains **one per line**
+- One domain per line
-- No comments inside `.txt` lists
 - Use lowercase only
-- No trailing spaces
+- No extra spaces or formatting
+- Keep entries clean and minimal

 ---

-## 🔢 Level Logic
+## 🔢 Protection Level Logic

-- Levels are **progressive**
+This system uses progressive protection packages:

+- Starter levels focus on balanced protection
-- Higher levels = stricter blocking
+- Higher levels increase filtering strength
-- Do NOT add low-impact domains to high levels only
+- Each level builds intentionally on the previous one

+Do not place low-impact entries only in higher tiers unless there is a clear reason.

 ---

-## 📺 TV Lists
+## 📺 TV & Media Protection Lists

-TV lists are separate and must:
+TV-specific lists must:

 - Preserve streaming functionality
-- Avoid breaking ads that are required for playback
+- Avoid breaking playback services
+- Balance ad filtering with usability

 ---

-## 🔍 Submission Process
+## 🔍 Contribution Process

 1. Fork the repository
-2. Create a new branch
+2. Create a feature branch
 3. Make your changes
-4. Submit a Pull Request with:
+4. Submit a pull request

+Please include:

-   - Clear explanation
+- Clear explanation of the change
-   - Reason for addition/removal
+- Reason for addition or removal
-   - Any testing performed
+- Any testing or observed behavior

 ---

 ## ⚖️ Review Policy

-All submissions are reviewed before merging.
+All contributions are reviewed before merging.

-Maintainer reserves the right to:
+Maintainers may:

-- Modify submissions
+- Modify submissions for consistency
-- Reject changes
+- Reject changes that impact stability
-- Reassign domains to different levels
+- Reassign entries to more appropriate protection levels

 ---

 ## 🧾 Attribution

-By contributing, you agree that your contributions will be part of this open-source project and may be used commercially under the project license.
+By contributing, you agree that your submissions become part of this project and may be used under the project license, including commercial use where applicable.

 ---

-Thanks for helping improve this project.
+Thank you for helping improve Digital Privacy systems.